 A Thanksgiving Message

-Did you know that Thanksgiving wasn't declared a national holiday until 1863, during the height of the Civil War, when President Abraham Lincoln issued a proclamation that it be celebrated on the final Thursday of November?
+I've shared this in past years, but did you know that Thanksgiving wasn't declared a national holiday until 1863, during the height of the Civil War, when President Abraham Lincoln proclaimed that it be celebrated on the final Thursday of November?

-This would be changed by President Franklin D. Roosevelt in 1939 when he moved the holiday up a week during the Great Depression in order to boost retail sales.
-Eventually, after a lot of pressure, he moved it to the fourth Thursday in November in 1941.
+This would be changed by President Franklin D. Roosevelt in 1939 when he moved the holiday up a week during the Great Depression to boost retail sales.
+Eventually, after much pressure, he moved it to the fourth Thursday in November 1941.

-Funny--back then people were actually outraged that the holiday would be used as a precursor to shopping.
+Funny--back then, people were outraged that the holiday would be a precursor to shopping.
 Alas.

-As I was reading through Lincoln's original proclamation for the celebration of Thanksgiving, I found the following plea that he made to all Americans (Northerners and Southerners alike), imploring them to ask God:
+As I was reading through Lincoln's original proclamation for the celebration of Thanksgiving, I found the following plea that he made to all Americans (Northerners and Southerners alike), imploring them to ask God to: